gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

 * its visible cell values;
 * an order-((n-1)) potential field describing how much of each local ring it contains.

+This second representation solves all line-sum constraints by construction.
-This representation does not guarantee that the visible values will be distinct or consecutive.
+But it does not guarantee that the visible values will be distinct or consecutive.
 Those remain difficult global conditions.

-But it solves all line-sum constraints by construction.

 Instead of searching among arbitrary arrangements and repeatedly repairing broken lines, we can search entirely inside the space where every line already sums to zero.

-## Chapter 2: Looking in the reduced search space
+## Chapter 2: Finding New Hexagons, With Some AI

-Around the same time, I had been helping to presolve problems for the Midnight Code Cup, a programming competition in which using LLMs is explicitly encouraged.
+Around the same time, I had been helping to presolve problems for the [Midnight Code Cup 2026](https://midnightcodecup.org/), a programming competition in which using LLMs is explicitly encouraged.
 Many of the tasks in this competition are optimization problems.
-My main takeaway from that LLMs can be unusually effective at helping develop **domain-specific** solvers.
+My main takeaway from that LLMs can be unusually effective at helping develop **domain-specific** solvers, blowing the general-purpose solvers (z3, OR-Tools) out of the water.

-Not long ago, my first reaction would be to feed this problem to a general constraint solver such as OR-Tools.
-Now, I went to GPT-5.6, and gave it the problem, the antisymmetry restriction, and the potential-field representation.
-It additionally connected the structure to **Heffter arrays**: combinatorial arrangements of signed integers with prescribed zero-sum conditions.
+So instead of employing a generic constraint solver, I went to GPT-5.6 Sol, and gave it more freedom with the problem.
+I did pint out the antisymmetry restriction, and the potential-field representation.
+The model searched for the related concepts on the Internet and followed up by additionally connecting the structure to **Heffter arrays**: combinatorial arrangements of signed integers with prescribed zero-sum conditions.
 The problems are not identical, but the connection suggested better ways to organize values and exchange them while controlling the affected sums.

 The resulting program abandoned the generic constraint-solver approach in favor of custom simulated annealing.
-I've done some due diligence with several optimization rounds: asked to use numba for the hot loops, identified memory allocation/randomization bottlenecks with `perf`, and soone we squeezed another 50% of performance from the program.
+I've done some due diligence with several optimization rounds: asked to use numba for the hot loops, identified memory allocation/randomization bottlenecks with `perf`, and soon we squeezed another 50% of performance from the program.

 Then I left it run on my home server for a few days across ~24 CPU cores.

-This combination of the optimized search agorithm and the reduced search space worked very well, and soon I discovered the magic hexagons of orders up to n=21.
+As I hoped, this combination of the optimized search algorithm and the reduced search space worked very well, and soon I discovered the magic hexagons of orders up to n=21.

 <section class="hexagon-viewer" data-hexagon-viewer>
   <div class="hexagon-viewer__stage">